 - At very low tides, look for evidence of submerged forests

 - Whilst many people try their luck, camping is NOT allowed on the beach or the surrounding land and the National Trust wardens regularly eject people.

 - There’s an army range to the south and access is restricted.
 The off-limits area includes The Pole, a renowned surf spot, but experienced surfers area sometimes granted access if they request it in advance.

-- Up until this year (2010) this beach did not have a lifeguard patrol and people used the beach at their own risk.
-Lifeguard patrols have been trialled this year, but we don’t know yet if this will be a permanent thing.
+- Up until 2010 this beach did not have a lifeguard patrol and people used the beach at their own risk.
+Out of season, you’re still on your own.
+Please be careful.

 - Flimston (an energetic scramble down, and only accessible when the Range is open at Stack Rocks/Green Bridge of Wales)

 - Frainslake (inaccessible unless you have special permission from the Army Range)